ibm-cloud-docs/FileStorage/replication.md

 1. Click on your storage volume.
 2. Click on the **Replica** tab and click the **Purchase a replication** link.
-   Select an existing snapshot schedule that you want your replications to follow.
-The list will contain all of your active snapshot schedules.
+3. Select an existing snapshot schedule that you want your replications to follow.
+The list contains all of your active snapshot schedules.
   **Note:** You can only select one schedule even if you have a mix of hourly, daily, and weekly.
 All snapshots captured since the previous replication cycle will be replicated regardless of the schedule that originated.
-3. Click the **Location** drop-down arrow and select the data center that will be your DR site.
+4. Click the **Location** drop-down arrow and select the data center that will be your DR site.
-4. Click **Continue**.
+5. Click **Continue**.
-5. Enter in a **Promo Code** if you have one and click **Recalculate**.
+6. Enter in a **Promo Code** if you have one and click **Recalculate**.
 The other fields in the dialog box will default.
-6. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.
+7. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.

-## How Do I Edit an Existing Replication?
+## How do I edit an existing replication?

 You can edit your replication schedule and change your replication space from either the **Primary** or **Replica** tab under **Storage** > **{{site.data.keyword.filestorage_short}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 ## How Do I Edit a Replication Schedule?

-You are actually changing a snapshot schedule because your replication schedule is based on an existing snapshot schedule.
+You're actually changing a snapshot schedule because your replication schedule is based on an existing snapshot schedule.
 To change the replica schedule, for example, from Hourly to Weekly, you must cancel the replication schedule and set up a new one.

 Changing the schedule can be done on the **Primary** or **Replica** tab.

-1. Click on the **Actions** drop-down menu from either the **Primary** or **Replica** tab.
+1. Click the **Actions** menu from either the **Primary** or **Replica** tab.
 2. Select **Edit Snapshot Schedule**.
-3. Look in the Snapshot frame under Schedule to determine which schedule you’re using for replication.
-Make the changes to the schedule that is being used for replication; e.g., if your replication schedule is **Daily**, you can change the time of day replication is to take place.
+3. Look in the Snapshot frame under Schedule to determine which schedule you're using for replication.
+Make the changes to the schedule that is being used for replication.
+For example, if your replication schedule is **Daily**, you can change the time of day replication is to take place.
 4. Click **Save**.

-## How Do I Change Replication space?
+## How do I change replication space?

 You primary snapshot space and your replica space must be the same.
 If you change the space on the **Primary** or **Replica** tab, it will automatically add space to both your source and destination data centers.
 Be aware that increasing snapshot space will trigger an immediate replication update.

-Click on the **Actions** drop-down menu from either the **Primary** or **Replica** tab.
+1. Click the **Actions** menu from either the **Primary** or **Replica** tab.
-Select **Add More Snapshot Space**.
+2. Select **Add More Snapshot Space**.
-Select the storage size from the list and click **Continue**.
+3. Select the storage size and click **Continue**.
-Enter in a **Promo Code** if you have one and click **Recalculate**.
+4. Enter a **Promo Code** if you have one and click **Recalculate**.
 The other fields in the dialog box will default.
-Click the I have read the Master Service Agreement… check box and click the Place Order button.
+5. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.

-## How Do I See My Replica Volumes in the Volume List?
+## How do I see my replica volumes in the Volume List?

 You can view your replication volumes from the {{site.data.keyword.filestorage_short}} page under **Storage** > **{{site.data.keyword.filestorage_short}}**.
-The Volume Name will have the primary volume’s name followed by REP. The Type is Endurance(Performance) – Replica, the Target Address is N/A because the replica volume is not mounted at the replica data center, and the Status is Inactive.
+The Volume Name has the primary volume’s name followed by REP. The Type is Endurance(Performance) – Replica. the Target Address is N/A because the replica volume is not mounted at the replica data center, and the Status is Inactive.

-## How Do I View a Replicated Volume's Details at the Replica Data Center?
+## How do I view a replicated volume's details at the replica data center?

 You can view the replica volume details on the **Replica** tab under **Storage** > **{{site.data.keyword.filestorage_short}}**.
 Another option is to select the replica volume from the **{{site.data.keyword.filestorage_short}}** page and click on the **Replica** tab.

-## How Do I Specify Host Authorizations Prior to Failing over to the Secondary Data Center?
+## How do I specify host authorizations before failing over to the secondary data center?

 Authorized hosts and volumes must be in the same data center.
-You can’t have a replica volume in London and the host in Amsterdam; both have to be London or both have to be Amsterdam.
+You can't have a replica volume in London and the host in Amsterdam; both have to be London or both have to be Amsterdam.

-1. Click on your source or destination volume on the **{{site.data.keyword.filestorage_short}}** page.
+1. Click your source or destination volume on the **{{site.data.keyword.filestorage_short}}** page.
-2. Click on the **Replica** tab.
+2. Click the **Replica** tab.
-3. Scroll down to the **Authorize Hosts** frame and click on the **Authorize Hosts** link on the right side of the screen.
+3. Scroll to the **Authorize Hosts** frame and click on **Authorize Hosts** on the right.
 4. Highlight the host that is to be authorized for replications.
-To select multiple hosts, use the CTRL-key and click on the applicable hosts.
+To select multiple hosts, use the CTRL-key and click the applicable hosts.
 5. Click **Submit**.
 If you have no hosts, the dialog box will offer you the option of purchasing compute resources in the same data center or you can click **Close**.

-## How Do I Increase My Snapshot Space in My Replica Data Center When I Increase Space in My Primary Data Center?
+## How do I increase my snapshot space in my replica data center when I increase space in my primary data center?

-Your volume sizes must be the same for your primary and replica storage volumes; one cannot be larger than the other.
+Your volume sizes must be the same for your primary and replica storage volumes; one can't be larger than the other.
 When you increase your snapshot space for your primary volume, the replica space is automatically increased.
 Be aware that increasing snapshot space will trigger an immediate replication update.
 The increase to both volumes will show as line items on your invoice and will be prorated as necessary.

 Click [here](snapshots.html) for how to increase your snapshot space.

-## How Do I Initiate a Failover from a Volume to Its Replica?
+## How do I initiate a failover from a volume to its replica?

-In the case of a failure event, the **Failover** action lets you initiate a failover to your destination, or target, volume.
-The target volume will become active, the last successfully replicated snapshot is activated, and the volume is made active for mounting.
+In the case of a failure event, you can initiate a **Failover** to your destination, or target, volume.
+The target volume becomes active.
+The last successfully replicated snapshot is activated, and the volume becomes available for mounting.
 Any data written to the source volume since the previous replication cycle will be destroyed.
-Be aware that once a failover is initiated, the **replication relationship flipped**.
-Your target volume is now your source volume, and your former source volume becomes your target as indicated by the **LUN Name** followed by **REP**.
+Be aware that when a failover is initiated, the replication relationship flipped.
+Your target volume is now your source volume, and your former source volume becomes your target as indicated by the **REP** that follows your original LUN Name.

 Failovers are initiated under **Storage** > **{{site.data.keyword.filestorage_short}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Before proceeding with this process, it is recommended to disconnect the volume.
-Failure to do so, will end with corruption and/or data loss.**
+**Before proceeding with this process, it's recommended to disconnect the volume.
+Failure to do so, will end with corruption and data loss.**

-1. Click on your active LUN (“source”).
+1. Click your active LUN (“source”).
-2. Click on the Replica tab and click the Actions link in the upper-right corner.
+2. Click the Replica tab and click **Actions** in the upper-right corner.
-3. Select Failover.
+3. Select **Failover**.
-   You will receive a message across the top of the page stating the failover is in progress.
-Additionally, an icon will appear next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
+   Expect a message across the top stating the failover is in progress.
+Additionally, an icon appears next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
-The icon will disappear once the transaction is complete.
-During the failover process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
+The icon disappears when the transaction is complete.
+During the failover process, configuration-related actions are read only.
+You can't edit any snapshot schedule or change snapshot space, and so on.
 The event is logged in replication history.
-   Another message will let you know when your target volume is live.
-Your original source volume's LUN Name will be followed by REP and its Status will be Inactive.
+4. When your target volume is live, your original source volume’s LUN Name is updated to include "REP" and its Status shows as Inactive.
-4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the top right corner.
+4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the upper-right corner.
-5. Click on your active LUN (formerly your target volume).
-This volume will now have an **Active** status.
+5. Click your active LUN (formerly your target volume).
+This volume is now in **Active** status.
 6. Mount and attach your storage volume to the host.

-## How Do I Initiate a Failback from a Volume to Its Replica?
+## How do I initiate a failback from a volume to its replica?

 Once your original source volume has been repaired, the **failback** action lets you initiate a controlled failback to your original source volume.
 In a controlled failback,